Our cemetery guidelines ensure peace and respect for all.

 6. While we recognize the importance and position of pets in many families, we ask that you respect the sanctity of the cemetery by not bringing them with you when you visit.

 7. Floral arrangements are allowed outside the subsurface vase from November 15 until April 15.
 All arrangements are put on grave sites at the property owners' risk.
+Arrangements and/or grave decorations should not exceed 45 inches in height.
 Please use discretion when placing arrangements.
 Wreaths, blankets, and small Christmas trees are allowed.
 All holiday decorations must be removed prior to February 1.

 8. All mausoleum crypts must be paid in full prior to an entombment.